davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## Conclusion

+The new MQTT bindings allow an easy point and click configuration to include your MQTT capable device into openHAB.
+If your device follows any supported MQTT convention, it got even simpler with full auto-discovery of all device capabilities.
+At the same time all advanced requirements that the community brought up during development, could be considered.

-This is a contribution by an external author, by me David Gräff, and I feel the need to talk a few seconds about my motivation and the helpful openHAB community here.
+This is a contribution by an external author, and I feel the need to talk a few seconds about my motivation.

-I think that a home-automation framework should be easy to configure.
-With easy I mean, a graphical interface to enable/disable plugins, to setup plugins in a graphical fashion and to control provided functionality right after everything was configured.
+I think, that a home-automation framework should be simple to configure.
+I'm talking about a graphical interface to install, enable and disable plugins, to setup plugins in a graphical fashion and to control provided functionality right after everything was configured.

-That is why I got caught by the openHAB 2.0 development where Paper UI got introduced.
+That is why I got caught by the openHAB 2 development, where Paper UI got introduced.
-The [community](https://community.openhab.org/) was amazing, super friendly and welcoming when I started to use openHAB and asked my first questions on the forum.
+The [community](https://community.openhab.org/) was amazing, super friendly and welcoming when I asked my first questions on the forum.
-So many people are interested in improving this open software by writing extremly detailed tutorials, report defects and spending time on finding a problems root cause or even despite lacking deeper programming knowledge enhance the software with code contributions.

-The many issues appearing weekly, over and over again, with the openHAB 1.x MQTT support got me thinking and I thought, that it can be done better.
-It was just time that MQTT support arrives in the modern-days as well.
+The many issues appearing weekly, over and over, with the openHAB 1.x MQTT binding got me thinking.
+It was just time that MQTT support arrives in a openHAB 2 compatible fashion.

-I am really happy how this support turns out and
-I hope you will find all those features as useful as I do and that MQTT feels like a first class citizen in openHAB now.
+I am really happy how this support turned out and I hope you will find it as useful as I do and that MQTT feels like a first class citizen now.

 If you have any comments on how we as a community can improve the support or covering even more use-cases, head over to the [discussion forum](https://community.openhab.org/).